Fireplace Inserts Installation

 A 101 DIY Guide

 Fireplace Inserts Installation: There are various fireplace inserts that you can use to update your old fireplace by changing its fuel source.
 Fireplaces may be fed with either wood, gas or propane.
 Wood burning inserts were the first to gain popularity.
-However, there are restrictions in some localities regarding the use of wood-burning equipments.
+However, there are restrictions in some localities regarding the use of wood-burning equipment.

 Environmental considerations are often the basis of these restrictions.
 Some eco-campaigns claim that wood-burning contributes to air pollution or the greenhouse effect.
 It also poses a health hazard especially for those people frequently inhaling the smoke for burning wood, typical of chimney fireplaces.
 Because of this and other visible benefits, the demand for gas inserts is steadily increasing.
-A gas insert is basically a gas assembly that look like the actual log, where combustion takes place in a sealed environment.
+A gas insert is a gas assembly that looks like the actual log, where combustion takes place in a sealed environment.

 Your fireplace will normally come with an instruction and operation manual.
 Refer to this and know if inserts are sate to use and install.
-In addition, most fireplaces have the important information placed at its bottom.
+Besides, most fireplaces have important information placed at its bottom.
 You can retrieve this vital piece of information by opening the cover of the lower vent.
 You need to know the manufacturer and model of your fireplace so that you may know if it is compatible with your inserts.

 Better yet, ask the same fireplace installers to do the installation of your inserts for you.
 They are trained and well-informed with your particular fireplace.
 They will also have your records with them to serve as their guide.
 A certified fireplace installer or technician will know not only about your particular fireplace but as well as building code permits, which is often part of their services.